rhomobile/rhomobile-docs/eb/en/edge/guide/configreference.md

 	<LogPort value="80"/>

 ### LogURI
-The URL or File name & path to which logged data should be sent
+The URL or File name and path to which logged data should be sent.

 **Possible Values**